Understanding Protected Areas Vs Protected Places In Singapore

 A protected place, on the other hand, refers to a specific building or structure designated as off-limits to the general public due to security concerns.
 While similar to a protected area, the restrictions typically apply to the immediate surroundings of the place rather than a larger zone.

-- Legal Protection: Trespassing into a protected place can lead to severe penalties, including arrest.
+• Legal Protection: Entering a protected area can result in severe penalties, including arrest.

 A protected place is often a single building or location where stricter security measures are in place to prevent unauthorised access.